Located in the heart of Asia, the Asian Skin Biobank (ASB) specialises in a diverse range of Asian skin.

 Our mission is to improve skin health and quality of life for all in Asia.

-Handling and processing of skin samples are carried out in a lean 10K lab, accessible only to trained personnel, with high GLP/ISO standards, SOPs and an integrated Laboratory Inventory Management System (LIMS).
+Handling and processing of skin samples are carried out in a clean 10K lab, accessible only to trained personnel, with high GLP/ISO standards, Standard Operating Procedures and an integrated Laboratory Inventory Management System (TD-Biobank).

-- Email us to discuss your research needs
+Please email us to discuss your research needs.

 Non-identifiable donor information, sample characteristics and specifications, as well as culture conditions may be provided.